Stone Age China

 Jade dragon-pig from New Stone Age China

-About this time people in China also began to use silk to make clothes, and to use wagons with wheels.
+About this time people in China also began to use silk and hemp to make clothes, and to use wagons with wheels.
 Probably, like the Sumerians, they learned about carts with wheels from people in Central Asia who had been using wheeled carts since about 3700 BC.

 Learn by Doing - cook some rice for lunch